 For many Grade 8 students, conomics are playing a larger role in their lives.
 Introducing the concept of ecological goods and services will have more meaning to this age group and fits well with this science unit.

 Topics: water quality/conservation, ranching, ecological goods & services, climate change, stewardship

-Taking Action For Prairie will engage Regina and surrounding schools with an interactive 1.5-2 hour program for Grades 6-8 students and teachers.
+Taking Action For Prairie will engage schools with an interactive 1.5-2 hour program for Grades 6-8 students and teachers.
 The objective of the program is to increase awareness and appreciation of the native prairie ecosystem and its conservation through the development and implementation of an Action Project by each grade after program delivery.

 Photo by Nature Saskatchewan.

 This program offers a

 • Comprehensive Teacher Resource Package

 • 1 Class Project to “Take Action For Prairie” Classes undertake a conservation or education project to take initiative to conserve native prairie and/or water.